zanmat/drllama/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The Documentation-To-R (Doc-To-R) package uses Large Language Models to provide documentation on undocumented R code, improving the readability of code written by others (or by you a long time ago).
+The Documentation-To-R (Doc-To-R) package uses locally run Large Language Models to provide documentation on undocumented R code, improving the readability of code written by others (or by you a long time ago).

 ## Installation